 Workplace mobbing can be frustrating, insulting, infuriating, and depressing.
-If you are a target, know that many others have experienced similar situations to yours; a leading nonprofit recently estimated that almost 30 percent of American workers have personally experienced workplace bullying.
+If you are a target, know that many others have experienced similar situations to yours; a leading nonprofit recently estimated that almost 30% of American workers have personally experienced workplace bullying.
 If you’re having trouble advocating for yourself, you might want to consider working with a therapist, such as the counselors available through BetterHelp.
-A trained therapist can provide you with tools and strategies to strengthen your communication skills, confidence, and assertiveness.
-Talking with a mental health professional about your feelings surrounding being targeted can also promote your emotional and psychological wellness through a difficult time.
+A trained therapist may be able to provide you with tools and strategies to strengthen your communication skills, confidence, and assertiveness.
+Talking with a mental health professional about your feelings about being targeted can also promote your emotional and psychological wellness through a difficult time.

-If you think therapy might be a good solution for you, but you are hesitant to arrange in-person therapy, then consider the advantages of online therapy with BetterHelp.
-You can work with a qualified mental health professional in a discreet format that works for you—video chat, phone calls, emails, even text messages.
-And thanks to the flexibility of online therapy, you can schedule your sessions around your life, even late at night or first thing in the morning.
-A therapist can improve your self-esteem, listen with kindness and empathy, and help you return to your work with greater resiliency and peace.
-Read below for some reviews of BetterHelp counselors, from people experiencing similar issues in the workplace.
+If you think therapy might be a good solution for you but you are hesitant to arrange in-person therapy, then consider the advantages of online therapy with BetterHelp.
+Online therapy has been shown to be just as effective as in-person therapy.
+With BetterHelp, you can work with a qualified mental health professional on a schedule that works for you via video chat, phone calls, emails, and even text messages.
+Thanks to the flexibility of online therapy, you can schedule your sessions around your life, even late at night or first thing in the morning.

 “Dr. Forrest was great in helping me deal with my anxiety and depression.
 She was also very helpful in helping me deal with conflict resolutions within my workplace.
 I am much happier and better because of her advice!”